LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 5.17.6
+*Released*: 28 October 2024
+- Update to `vis-network@9.1.9`
+- Add necessary peer dependency `vis-data@7.1.9` to our dependencies
+- Simplify typings and adjust API usages to match latest version

 ### version 5.17.5
 *Released*: 26 October 2024
 - Remove reference to the experimental flag for plates.